Menteeno/menteeno/content/english/_index.md

 ---
 # Banner
 banner:
-  title: "Mentino, A New Approach to Career Growth"
+  title: "Menteeno, A New Approach to Career Growth"
-  content: "Mentino helps you design your career path in the best possible way by enhancing both soft and technical skills, setting you apart from the competition."
+  content: "Menteeno helps you design your career path in the best possible way by enhancing both soft and technical skills, setting you apart from the competition."
   image: "/images/banner.png"
   button:
     enable: true